aiven/aiven-docs/docs/platform/howto/vnet-peering-azure.md

 peering](https://docs.aiven.io/docs/platform/howto/manage-vpc-peering.html)
 article for how to set up a Project VPC.
-This creates an isolated virtual network in the Aiven subscription where you can create services instead of the Aiven cloud\'s public network.
+This creates an isolated virtual network in the Aiven subscription where you can create services instead of the Aiven cloud's public network.

 :::note
 Microsoft Azure uses the term `Virtual Network` (VNet), which is the